hannamw/hannamw.github.io/index.md

 ## Selected Publications
 For a full list, see [Publications](https://hannamw.github.io/publications/).

+**Michael Hanna*** and Aaron Mueller*.
+2025.
+[Incremental Sentence Processing Mechanisms in Autoregressive Transformer Language Models](https://arxiv.org/abs/2412.05353).
+To appear at the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics. **(NAACL 2025)**

 Curt Tigges, **Michael Hanna**, Qinan Yu, Stella Biderman.
 2024.
 [LLM Circuit Analyses Are Consistent Across Training and Scale](https://arxiv.org/abs/2407.10827).
-To appear in the Thirty-eight Conference on Neural Information Processing Systems. **(NeurIPS 2024)**
+In the Thirty-eight Conference on Neural Information Processing Systems. **(NeurIPS 2024)**

 **Michael Hanna**, Sandro Pezzelle, and Yonatan Belinkov.
 2024.
 [Have Faith in Faithfulness: Going Beyond Circuit Overlap When Finding Model Mechanisms](https://arxiv.org/abs/2403.17806).
-To appear at the First Conference on Language Modeling (COLM). **(COLM 2024)**
+In the First Conference on Language Modeling (COLM). **(COLM 2024)**

 **Michael Hanna**, Yonatan Belinkov, and Sandro Pezzelle.
 2023.
 [When Language Models Fall in Love: Animacy Processing in Transformer Language Models](https://aclanthology.org/2023.emnlp-main.744/).
 In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP). **(EMNLP 2023)**